-5.1.17 INJIN1, INJIN2 Inputs
+5.1.17 INJIN1 Input

-The INJIN1 and INJIN2 pins are the parallel inputs that control the Injector outputs, INJOUT1 and INJOUT2 respectively.
-The INJIN1 and INJIN2 pins are logic level inputs with built-in pull-downs to ground to prevent accidental actuation of an injector if the connection to the pin is lost.
-As a default, INJIN1 and INJIN2 inputs are OR'd with the injector control bits in the SPI ON/OFF control word.
-This is to allow the INJOUT's to be controlled by either the INJIN's (parallel inputs) or via the SPI when either Injector driver is being used for purposes other than injector drive.
+The INJIN1 pin is the parallel input that controls the Injector output INJOUT1.
+The INJIN1 pin is logic level input with a built-in pull-down to ground to prevent accidental actuation if the connection to the pin is lost.
+As a default, INJIN1 input is ORed with the injector control bit in the SPI ON/OFF control word.
+This is to allow the INJOUT1 to be controlled by either the INJIN1 or via the SPI when the Injector driver is being used for purposes other than injector drive.

-5.1.18 INJOUT1, INJOUT2 Driver Outputs
+5.1.18 INJOUT1 Driver Output

-These output pins are the injector driver outputs for the two Injectors that the IC supports.
-If two injectors are not needed, one INJOUT can be used as a general purpose low side driver for relays, motors, lamps, gauges, etc. The injector driver outputs can be controlled by the parallel input (INJINx) or the appropriate bit in the SPI Injector Command register.
-The Injector outputs can also be PWM'd via the SPI for use as variable speed motor drivers, LED/lamp dimming drivers, or as a fuel pump driver.
-Injector outputs are forced off during all RESET events.
+This output pin is the injector driver outputs for the one Injector that the IC supports.
+If an injector driver is not needed, the INJOUT1 can be used as a general purpose low side driver for relays, motors, lamps, gauges, etc. The injector driver output can be controlled by the parallel input (INJIN1) or the appropriate bit in the SPI Injector Command register.
+The Injector output can also be PWM'd via the SPI for use as variable speed motor drivers, LED/lamp dimming drivers, or as a fuel pump driver.
+The injector output is forced off during all RESET events.